unclewalter/tilde-festival-website/pages/academy.md

 ### Instrumental performance (woodwind, brass, strings)

 Performers learn new techniques, explore the music of today’s composers, learn to improvise in a contemporary style, perform with computers and electronics, and see just how far they can push their instruments and their ears.
 They work with tutors to prepare solo and ensemble works and improvisations for performance at Tilde New Music Festival.
+Tutor announcements coming soon.

 #### Requirements for performance stream